-Turning Point Adult Behavioral Health at Saint Mary’s Regional Medical Center has remained at 80 percent capacity since opening in October 2011.
+Turning Point Adult Behavioral Health at Saint Mary’s Regional Health System has remained at 80 percent capacity since opening in October 2011.

 Turning Point accepts adults between the ages of 18-64 diagnosed with mental illnesses for short-term psychiatric treatment.
 The average stay is between three to 10 days.